TrueTurbi/SpyingGnome/README.md

 **/spyinggnome**

 The addon is a configurable buff checker for your raids.
 This addon will only work, if you're in a raid group.

 To use the addon, you must be either Raid Leader or Raid Officer.

-You always get a print out in chat, regardless of settings:
+You always get a print out in chat (Unless you have "SpyingGnome Enabled" unchecked):

 <img width="272" height="35" alt="image" src="https://github.com/user-attachments/assets/24bb80cc-733b-4518-bd18-04b84ff9fc37" />